wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

 will usually not approve checkin requests involving large performance regressions, but there may be exceptions in some cases.

-The developer must submit a CQ for any performance regression that requires follow-up work before the gatekeeper will approve the checkin request.
+The developer must submit a JIRA report for any performance regression that requires follow-up work before the gatekeeper will approve the checkin request.